Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 Who needs an I-601 Hardship Waiver?

-Most commonly inadmissibility is due to the immigrant living in the U.S. illegally, often termed "unlawful presence."
+Most inadmissible cases are due to immigrants who are living in the U.S. illegally, often termed an "unlawful presence."
 Other grounds that render someone inadmissible include:

 - Health-related grounds